-In winters getting out of the bed is a workout in itself.
 Working out after getting out of the bed is a task altogether.
-Usually people have a busy schedule and it becomes rather difficult to spare time for exercising and workout.
-The only time that can be dedicated to any sort of physical exercise is either whatever time you get in morning before heading to work and after getting back from work.
+Usually, people have a busy schedule and it becomes rather difficult to spare time for exercising and workout.
+The only time that can be dedicated to any sort of physical exercise is either the time you get in the morning before heading to work and after getting back from work.
 People do make time for workouts but if you are unable to make time for any exercise or workout because of your busy schedule, you can always do these simple stretches after getting up in the morning before leaving the bed.

 Yes, here is a list of simple stretches you can do in bed to have an active day ahead.